 Nevertheless, a few San Francisco beaches are noteworthy and good for a visit when the weather is sunny or for a sunset stroll any day.
-I've compiled a list of the best San Francisco beaches by type and interest to help you choose the best one for you.
+Below are the best San Francisco beaches listed by type and interest to help you choose the best one for you.

 Best San Francisco Beaches by Type

 - If you want to have a beach bonfire, go to Ocean Beach.
 An evening on the beach is a fun thing to do in San Francisco.
 Bring your firewood and dress warmly.